Not sure what to do in Brasov, Romania? Don’t worry, we are here to help.

 As part of the famed Carpathian Mountains, Mount Tampa soars close to 400 meters (1312 ft) over the city.
-The top of Mount Tampa sits an elevation of 960 meters (3150 feet).
+The top of Mount Tampa sits at an elevation of 960 meters (3150 feet).
 With such a beautiful natural wonder right at your doorstep, the instinctive move is to get to the top.

 There are two ways to get to the summit of Mount Tampa: Taking the cable car (telecabina) or hiking.

-The cable car is a great option to get to the top of Mount Tampa if you are traveling Romania with kids or the elderly.
+The cable car is a great option to get to the top of Mount Tampa if you are traveling in Romania with kids or the elderly.
 The ride costs 16 lei (<4 euro) for a round trip so it is hardly breaking the bank.
 Just be aware that the cable car runs from 9:30 AM to 4 PM, weather permitting.

 Winter in Brasov can be unpleasant.
 It is wise to check with the attendants what the exact schedule is before taking the cable car.

 Another option to get up Mount Tampa is by hiking.
-The 1.5-hour well-marked trail takes you through stunning landscapes of the Carpathian Mountains Range.
+The 1.5-hour well-marked trail takes you through the stunning landscapes of the Carpathian Mountains Range.
 You might even encounter some native species of birds and animals such as the Ural owl or the black woodpecker.